Skip to main content

 Why trust our experts?

-Dr. Amin started her post-education career as a general pediatrician in an urban setting, and an assistant professor of pediatrics at University of Connecticut.
-In addition to managing care of pediatric patients, she precepted residents and educated rotating medical students.
+Caroline Amin, MD, started her career as a general pediatrician and an assistant professor of pediatrics at University of Connecticut.
+She also cared for pediatric patients, precepted residents and educated rotating medical students.

 Patricia Pinto-Garcia, MD, MPH, is a medical editor at GoodRx.
 She is a licensed, board-certified pediatrician with more than a decade of experience in academic medicine.